dundeezhang/dundeezhangv4/README.md

 # Portfolio / Blog Website

-Curently, a heavy WIP.
+Currently, a heavy WIP.
 Much more stuff is to come.